-And the most common response to these wild and whirling winds of change — as I expected, and totally paradoxically — is money flowing into the asset class that has just been downgraded, the US Treasury, slashing yields by half a percent.
+And the most common response to these wild and whirling winds of change is money flowing into the asset class that has just been downgraded, the US Treasury, slashing yields by half a percent.
 Why?
 Because it is the most widely traded and the most liquid asset in the world.
 Put money in Treasuries — goes the common logic — and you will get your money back.
 The United States Treasury cannot, will not default.
 Why?
 The answer has been spoken explicitly in the past few days, most prominently by former Federal Reserve Chairman Alan Greenspan:

 The United States can pay any debt it has because we can always print money to do that.
 So there is zero probability of default

-Of course, that is the point of the zero interest rate policy: it is designed to spur holders of cash and Treasuries out of merely holding onto wealth, and instead into more productive ventures.
+Of course as I noted above that is the point of the zero interest rate policy: it is designed to spur holders of cash and Treasuries out of merely holding onto wealth, and instead into more productive ventures.
 The ostensible goal of the Federal Reserve’s policy, at this stage is to gradually increase productivity, output and unemployment and kick the can down the road for long enough to be able to get the burden under control.
-This is why Bernanke has called for further fiscal stimulus.
-The problem is that the “can” is now a giant wall of interconnected, ever-growing debt, and every “kick” of monetary easing, and of fiscal stimulus is having less and less effect.
+This is why Bernanke has called for further fiscal stimulus, as well as continuing monetary stimulus.
 In this environment, cash and Treasuries cannot be king, because cash and Treasuries are being deliberately throttled (even as the market deludes itself by pushing them to ever-greater heights).

 kick, kick, kick the can